irisitystefannilsson/PhDCfd/README.md

 	(for debug build)

 ## Aztec
+Using 2.0.
+Old download.
+Should move to Trilinos?

 ## Petsc
+Using 3.18 from Debian 12.5

 ## Hdf5
 Version 1.10.8 from Debian 12.5

 ## Xcog
+Used to generate Overset grids.

+Version 2.3 used.
+Local tar.gz-file.

 ### Hdf4
 Xcog can save to hdf4 format binary files.